Property

 Name

-The name of a property is what PageSeeder uses internally to reference the property.
-PageSeeder also uses the name for searches.
+The name of a property is what PageSeeder uses internally to reference the property and for searches.

 The name of a property can only include letters, numbers, dashes (-) and underscores (_).